Superrehtard/old_diaspora_wiki/Git-Workflow.md

 2. Clone to computer (`$ git clone git@github.com:you/diaspora.git`)
 3. Don't forget to cd into your repo: (`$ cd diaspora/`)
 4. Set up remote upstream (`$ git remote add upstream git://github.com/diaspora/diaspora.git`)
+5. If you use git-flow initialize it: `git flow init -d`
-5. Start working on a new issue or feature (`$ git flow feature start 100-description`, naming convention is *issuenumber-description*, if you don't have a bug report no worries just skip the number)
+6. Start working on a new issue or feature (`$ git flow feature start 100-description`, naming convention is *issuenumber-description*, if you don't have a bug report no worries just skip the number)
-6. Develop on feature. (`$ git add . ; git commit -m 'commit message'`)
+7. Develop on feature. (`$ git add . ; git commit -m 'commit message'`)
-7. Push branch to GitHub (`$ git flow feature publish 100-description`, just to stop you losing local changes on the event of hardware failure)
+8. Push branch to GitHub (`$ git flow feature publish 100-description`, just to stop you losing local changes on the event of hardware failure)
-8. Fetch upstream (`$ git fetch upstream`)
+9. Fetch upstream (`$ git fetch upstream`)
-9. Update local develop (`$ git checkout develop; git pull upstream develop`)
+10. Update local develop (`$ git checkout develop; git pull upstream develop`)
-10. Switch back to feature (`$ git flow feature checkout 100-new-feature ; git rebase develop`)
+11. Switch back to feature (`$ git flow feature checkout 100-new-feature ; git rebase develop`)
-11. Repeat steps 6-9 till dev is complete
+12. Repeat steps 6-9 till dev is complete
-12. Rebase develop in to feature branch (`$ git rebase develop feature/100-description`)
+13. Rebase develop in to feature branch (`$ git rebase develop feature/100-description`)
-13. Publish feature branch to Github (`$ git flow feature publish 100-description`)
+14. Publish feature branch to Github (`$ git flow feature publish 100-description`)
-14. Issue pull request for develop branch (Click Pull Request button)
+15. Issue pull request for develop branch (Click Pull Request button)

 Note!
 Do not do `git flow feature finish` for your branch.
 Submit the whole feature branch as a pull request instead without finishing it.
 It will be merged to _develop_ by a reviewer.